 "Obey your parents" is one definition of honoring your father and mother, according to the apostle Paul.
 Honoring (obeying) your mother and father is not only emphasized in the teachings of Christianity but also in the teachings of Buddha.
-I know many Buddhists believers, children, and adults who greatly respect and honor their parents not only when they are around their parents, but also when their parents are not with them.
+I know many Buddhists believers, children, and adults who greatly respect and honor their parents not only when they are around their parents, but also when their parents are far from them.

 Why obey your parents?
 By obeying your father and mother, you honor them.
 And by honoring your parents, your “days may be prolonged in the land which the LORD your God gives you.”
 In other words, you will be happier.
 Being happier is the KARMA (reward) for honoring your father and mother.
 Children honor their parents not only with their words but also with their deeds.
 If you have money, and you help your poor mother so she can buy food and make her happy, you have honored your parents.
 When you were a small kid, your mother took care of you when you were sick, fed you, clothed you, sent you to school to get a good education until you can find a good paying job, should you abandon your poor parents in return for what she had done for you?
 Would you?

 For the next 20 years, the disobedient daughter lives a miserable life, as you can predict.
 Her “psychologist” husband doesn’t want to work because he says he cannot find a job that is suitable for him.
-She supported her two children and her fake PhD husband for more than two decades.
+She supported her two children and her fake Ph.D. husband for more than two decades.

 The woman that I met at the bank took care of her poor mother every month by sending her money.